 Additional user accounts can be allowed access to the system in the

 configuration.
-Each user is represented by a user
+Each user is represented by a user section

-within the users
+within the users section.
+The user section must

-item with a value admin
+contain a role item with a value admin or

-class has full access
+audit.
+The admin class has full access

 to the system and permissions to configure and operate all Kernun UTM components.

-class can only view the system configuration and
+The audit class can only view the system configuration and

-section can also contain a
+logs.
+The user section can also contain a

-item, which generates a corresponding line in the
+ssh-key item, which generates a corresponding line in the

-file for the user's ssh key.
+.ssh/authorized_keys file for the user's ssh key.

 The Kernun UTM configuration can hold any number of

-sections that correspond to a physical
+interface sections that correspond to a physical

 device.
 Virtual network interfaces can be created from other tools